 Demonstrate the skills and knowledge you have gained through the Leadership project.
 Your exhibit should not fit in the other exhibit options for this project.
-The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
-Choose whatever method best shows what you've learned.
+The exhibit may include, but is not limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
+Choose whatever method best shows what you have learned.
+Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.